Cholera control guideline

 Investigation

-On same day of notification of a possible or confirmed case begin follow-up and notify CDB.
-Cases should be entered as a possible case until typing and toxin results are available.
-It is likely that there will be some delay in toxin results, however case follow up should follow immediately.
-CDB will forward data on confirmed cases onto the Commonwealth.
+Within one day of notification of a possible* or confirmed case begin follow-up.
+Cases should be entered as a vibriosis case until typing and toxin results are available.
+It is likely that there will be some delay in toxin results, however case follow up should commence immediately.

 Data entry

 Within 1 working day of notification enter possible and confirmed cases on NCIMS.
-Update NCIMS with serogroup once available.
-Non-toxigenic cases will be excluded automatically on NCIMS once serogroup is entered.
+Update NCIMS with serogroup once available and change the condition type to Cholera.
+Non-toxigenic cases will remain as Vibriosis on NCIMS.

 Response procedure